< Back to Game FACE UP PAI GOW – RULES

 This setting is checked by default.
 When checked, your hand auto-sets to beat the dealer's split when possible; otherwise it auto-sets the house way.
 When unchecked, cards stay in deal order so you can set your own split manually.

 To win the Play wager, both your high hand and low hand must beat the dealer.
-If one hand wins and one loses, it's a push.
-Dealer wins all ties.
-No commission.
+If one hand wins and one loses (or ties), it's a push.
+There is no commission, like in traditional Pai Gow Poker.

 Dealer Ace-High

-If the dealer qualifies as Ace-High Pai Gow, the main game is an automatic push (Play wager returned).
+If the dealer has a Ace-High Pai Gow, the main game is an automatic push (Play wager returned).
 Side bets still resolve normally.

 Hand Ranking Note